NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_vpc_endpoint_service_configurations.md

-The "Describe VPC Endpoint Service Configuration" API offers detailed information of VPC endpoint service configurations.
+The <b>Describe VPC Endpoint Service Configuration</b> API offers detailed information of VPC endpoint service configurations.
 The API response includes service status, load balancer arn etc.

 This API is integrated into the AWS VPC Router in NetBrain and aligns with the `describe_vpc_endpoint_service_configurations` function of the AWS REST API.